-A minimum of two guylines must be used on tail trees and located within guying zones to oppose the forces as shown in Figure 7-16 (azimuths 130-150 and 210-

-230 degrees).
-AZ 300 When the angle of the lines between the tail tree and a tail hold produces an offset of more than 8 degrees between the lines as they enter and leave the tail tree, then at least three guylines are required.
-If a suitable anchor is not available AZ 240 within a specified guying zone, two guylines may be used in lieu of one guyline for that zone, provided a guyline is
+A minimum of two guylines must be used on tail trees and located within guying to yarder zones to oppose the forces as shown in Figure 7-16 (azimuths 130-150 and 210-230 degrees).
+AZ 60 When the angle of the lines between the tail tree and a tail hold produces an offset of more than 8 degrees between the lines as they enter and leave the tail tree, then at least three guylines are required.
+If a suitable anchor is not available AZ 240 within a specified guying zone, two guylines may be used in AZ 210 AZ 150 lieu of one guyline for that SKYLINE OFFSET NO MORE zone, provided a guyline is THAN 8 DEGREES EITHER SIDE OF placed on both sides of, and as near as LINE EXTENDED TO YARDER possible, to the affected guying zone.